I. Written and Oral Communication:

 The critical thinking requirement can be met through successful completion of an approved three-hour course from the following area:

 Each major will specify opportunities for its students to work with and learn to adapt to emerging technologies.
 Please see the degree requirements for individual majors to learn about any additional requirements.

-VIII.
+IX.
 Breadth of Understanding:

 To satisfy the requirements for any major, students are encouraged to complete courses addressing global* and historical perspectives.